diaze331122/diaze331122/README.md

 Summary:

 I am a full stack developer currently employed at Harled.
 I have 2+ years of experience as a developer in the publishing industry.
 My interests lie with emerging tech health and crypto.
 Open Science has always been a passion of mine and I strongly advocate for society to be empowered by having access to peer reviewed data.
 I usually prefer to work independently but recently I have taken a liking to peer programming.
+I also prefer to work with easy going people that can stay focused on the task.
+Working with others is always a learning experience!

 PS: The best way to understand and learn about someone is to talk to them!
-Don't take this HUG seriously!
+Don't take this HUG too seriously!

 Questions to be addressed: